oortcloud/unofficial-meteor-faq/README.md

 ###How do I stop meteor from reactively overwriting DOM changes from outside meteor?

 You'll want to read the [templates section of the docs](http://docs.meteor.com/#templates_api).
-You'll also be interested in the [upcomming rendering system blaze](https://github.com/meteor/meteor/wiki/Using-Blaze)
+You'll also be interested in the [upcoming rendering system blaze](https://github.com/meteor/meteor/wiki/Using-Blaze)

 ### How do I ensure control state preservation across live page updating?